-Republic Bank & Trust was founded in 1982 in Louisville, Kentucky, and now operates in five states: Indiana, Kentucky, Ohio and Tennessee.
+Republic Bank was founded in 1982 in Louisville, Kentucky, and now operates in five states: Florida, Indiana, Kentucky, Ohio and Tennessee.
 The bank offers various financial products and services, including home equity loans and home equity lines of credit, or HELOCs.

 To get information on what’s available, however, you’ll need to reach out to the bank directly via phone, visit a local bank branch or apply online.

-- Competitive interest rates: The HELOC has a 12-month introductory fixed rate of 4.50 percent, then an ongoing variable rate as low as 5.25 percent.
-According to Bankrate, the average HELOC interest rate is 14 percent as of late September 2019.
+- Competitive interest rates: The HELOC has an ongoing variable rate as low as 3.25 percent.
+According to Bankrate, the average HELOC interest rate is 4.76 percent as of early August 2020.

-- Not a lot of information in publicly available: Republic Bank doesn’t provide any information publicly for its home equity loan, and eligibility requirements, loan terms and other features are missing online for the HELOC.
-When we reached out to bank representatives, we received no response.
-If you want to avoid having to call or visit a branch to get the full details, consider a different lender.
+- Not much publicly available information: Republic Bank doesn’t provide any information publicly for its home equity loan, and eligibility requirements, loan terms and other features are missing online for the HELOC.
+If you want to avoid having to call or visit a branch while shopping around, consider a different lender.

 You may qualify for no closing costs on a HELOC if you have your primary checking account with the bank.
 If the account goes inactive or you close it during the HELOC’s repayment term, however, the bank will assess a $500 fee.